eric-z4/eric-z4.github.io/essays/framework.md

 ## Introduction

 On websites and web applications, people would usually be greeted with a user interface (UI).
 UIs allow people to see and interact with a given website or application.
 For instance, a store may have a website that shows what they are selling and provides a way to buy them online.
 Software engineers are typically responsible for creating UIs when designing a website or web app, but UI design can be tedious and complicated.
 An important thing to keep in mind with UI design is that there are various browsers (Chrome, FireFox, etc.), OSes (Windows, Linux, etc.), and devices (laptops, phones, and so on).
 Why is this important?
-As an example of a reason, a UI may work fine on a computer screen, but it can also be squished and unusable on a phone.
+As an example of a reason, a UI may work fine on a computer screen but also be unusable on a phone.
 To solve this issue, a software engineer could design a UI that adjusts for different screen sizes or create different UIs for each device.

 ## What is a UI Framework?